Naphtali-cpu/Clerk-Inventory/README.md

 ## App under construction!!!
 ## Description

-This is an application that allows users to search for places to go have fun, take a walk or anything that satisfies them since it is hard to find places or trails to go to and be satisfied.
+[comment]: <> (This is an application that allows users to search for places to go have fun, take a walk or anything that satisfies them since it is hard to find places or trails to go to and be satisfied.)

 ## Demo